MikkelEndresen/Synogize_internship/classification/README.md

 In all cases the models saw significant improvement with hyperparameter optimisation compared to default so it is recommended.

 **Imbalanced dataset problem**
 The dataset consisted of 27% positive cases and the rest negative.
-To deal with this I tried undersampling, oversampling, smote, and the Random FOrest inbuilt parameter class_weight='balanced'.
+To deal with this I tried undersampling, oversampling, smote, and the Random Forest inbuilt parameter class_weight='balanced'.
 For recall, the models improved slightly using these methods, but mostly with class_weight='balanced'.
 However, the improvement was marginal and also had a negative effect on the accuracy of the model.

 In terms of training time, undersampling halved the training time, oversampling and smote was about 50% slower, and class_weight parameter had a training time close to a default model.

 **Probability thresholds**
 To improve recall I looked at different probability thresholds.
-As expected it significantly increased the recall perfomrance from 0.29 to 0.32
+As expected it significantly increased the recall performance from 0.29 to 0.32.
+As you can see below however, it did give a very low accuracy of 0.289 showing the result of all the False Positive predictions.

 [Notebook with the relevant code](RandomForest.ipynb)